igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   (connect host port options))
 ~~~

 The reason is, to collect the options you need a map.
 Then you turn it into a flat list and apply it to the function.
 The underlying function builds a map from that list to parse values, then turns it into a map and applies it to the third function.
-Eventually, you find the code full of applys rather than normal function calls.
+Eventually, you find the code full of `apply`s rather than normal function calls.

-Since Clojure 1.11 or something both types of functions work with a map, but honestly, it's a compromise to end the stand between the two.
-Someone may still want to use your code on Clojure below 1.11, so it's better to not rely on this automatic solver.
+Since Clojure 1.11 or something both types of functions work with a map, but honestly, it's a compromise to end the stand between the two approaches.
+Someone may still want to use your code with Clojure below 1.11, so it's better to not rely on this automatic solver.

 ## Destruction

-When destructing a map on variables, don't take more than one level at once.
+When destructing a map on variables, don't go deeper than one level at once.
 This code is OK:

 ~~~clojure
 (def response